Your Money and the Taxing Facts

 Thousands of cities, counties, special purpose districts, school districts and transit authorities in Texas levy property tax or sales tax.
 Revenues from these taxes are used to fund law enforcement, fire departments, hospitals, schools, libraries, parks, roads, utilities, economic development and many other locally operated public services.

 To help Texans get a closer look at the local taxing entities in their area, and the revenues collected by them, the Comptroller’s office has published Your Money and the Taxing Facts.
-This report was published alongside interactive maps providing a close-up view of the entities that assess property tax and collect sales tax revenues in each Texas county.

 Call to Action